YanZuJ/LPGenie/README.md

 up() # start server
 ```

-To open the application again, please repeat steps 2-4.
+To open the application again, please repeat steps 3-5
 Open your browser and navigate to `http://localhost:8000/` to use the app.
-On JuliaHub, it will be 9999 instead.

 ## Important Notes
 - This app uses a WLS Academic Gurobi License which expires on September.
 2024 Replace gurobi.lic with another valid WLS Academic license gurobi.lic to continue using the application after expiry period.